Q: What age range do you accept?

 Q: Do you have a curriculum?

 Yes, we have a progressive curriculum that reflects current best practices for early childhood programs.
 Every child needs to master basic skills prior to entering kindergarten.
 These skills include recognizing letters, words, sounds, numbers, colors, shapes, directions and patterns.
-In addition, preschool students need basic skills in counting, matching and penmanship, as well as fine and large motor skills development.
+In addition, preschool students need basic skills in counting, matching, and penmanship, as well as fine and gross motor skills development.

-Drop-ins: we may sometimes accommodate a parent for an odd day where care is needed.
+Drop-ins: we may sometimes accommodate a parent for an odd day when care is needed.
 This age range from 16 months to 12 years of age.
 Sometimes we do drop-ins for trial runs.
 A drop-in schedule is no more than 20 hours per week with a minimum of 2 hours.
 Drop-in’s rates are $100 a day for infants, $75 a day for toddlers and $50 a day for school-age children who only need service for the holiday break and school closing days.
-We are currently servicing families who students attend Thrive Charter school.
+We are currently servicing families who students attend Thrive Charter and Hardy Elementary schools.

 Q: If my child becomes ill do you have health and wellness (sick) policy in place?